Welcome to today's edition of the Rush 24-7 podcast.

 Numbers changed because the population is different.

-But between 1960 and now, there has been incredible prosperity in this country.
+But between 1960 and now, there has been incredible prosperity in this country, overwhelming prosperity, not so much the last five years.

-In fact, there's this new group of people in poverty that are on disability that now numbers 8.7 million people, the size of New York City, and they are not counted, for example, the unemployment roles, but but they're on welfare.
+In fact, there's this new group of people in poverty that are on disability that now numbers 8.7 million people, the size of New York City.

-In home, taxpayer paid education that is undermining the country for years to come.
+In-home, taxpayer-paid education that is undermining the country for years to come.

-Oh, another, by the way, I'll get into details in just a second, but I've had a number of people say, hey Rush, did you hear Leno's joke?
+Oh, another, by the way, I'll get into details in just a second, but I've had a number of people say, hey, Rush, did you hear Leno's joke?

 We can call them undocumented Democrats.